HTY-DBY/hand-write/README.md

 ## 2. help

-First determine if you are using a custom image
+First determine if you are using a custom image.

 ### 2.1. use custom image

-Put the required image in the `bac` directory and change the code block in main.py
+Put the required image in the `bac` directory and change the code block in main.py.

 ```python
 template = Template(